atsiflikiotis/SRTM-Path-Profiler/README.md

 hi: Elevation of the i-th terrain point

-3. If you want to plot the path after :
+3. If you want to plot the path after parsing the data:
 ```python
 srtm.plotpathprofile(di, hi, earthcurvature=True)
 di, hi: see above